 How much Chase knew of his new office and its expense is still a mystery but that winter, while Mullett was away, Chase took a peak at his new office.
 He immediately wrote a letter to Mullett saying, “I have to express my decided disapprobation of the expense you have incurred in finishing them; they are in my opinion entirely too ornate for a Public Office, and a violation of that Republican simplicity I desire you to observe in finishing and furnishing this Building.”[27]
 He went on to say that the arrangement for a bath off of the office was to not happen.
 Chase told Mullett that he would have to make the necessary changes immediately and without question.
 However, much to Chase’s dismay, the “furnishing work continued unabated” because of contract restrictions with Pottier & Stymus.[28]
 Ironically, after the project’s completion, Chase asked Mullett to change the carpet of the “Blue Room” without much question of cost.
 Six weeks later, Chase submitted his resignation to President Lincoln without serving a single day in his new office.[29]
 In his own reflections of Chase in the Treasury, Maunsell B. Field wrote, “Mr. Chase had consented to make the change; but after the new rooms were ready he delayed removing.
 Several times he appointed a day to do so, but when the time came he had changed his mind…I told that there was at least one obvious advantage in the exchange that that was, if he should come to these offices, he would always be able to keep his eye upon the White House!”
 [30] Chase went on to attempt to wrest the Republican nomination away from Lincoln in the 1864 election.[31]

 When designing the three rooms that created the West Wing Office of the Secretary, little did Rogers or Mullett know that their sitting room would one day serve a greater power.
 On the fateful morning of April 15, 1865, just days after the Civil War was deemed over with the Union as victors, Abraham Lincoln died from gunshot wounds he suffered the prior night.
 He was shot in his booth at Ford’s Theater by John Wilkes Booth who then tried to escape by jumping from the booth onto the stage.
 While jumping, Booth caught his spur on the Treasury Guard flag that was decorating the booth and broke his leg when he landed.
 With the President dead, Vice President Andrew Johnson took the oath of office and hurried to the Treasury building where he held his first meeting with his Cabinet (Figure 11:1865, First meeting of Johnson’s Cabinet in the Treasury’s West Wing after the assassination of Lincoln).
-Black and white drawing of first meeting of Johnson's Cabinet in the Treasury's West Wing after the assassination of Lincoln

-In order to give Mary Todd Lincoln, the First Lady, time to grieve and organize her things, Johnson operated his White House from McCulloch’s sitting room in the West Wing of the Treasury for six weeks after the assassination.[32]
+In order to give Mary Todd Lincoln, the First Lady, time to grieve and organize her belongings, Johnson operated his White House from McCulloch’s sitting room in the West Wing of the Treasury for six weeks after the assassination.[32]
 During this period, Johnson met with delegations from around the country, diplomats from around the world, and formulized his plans of action.
 Many say that while he worked in the Treasury building, Johnson never sat down

 In his book, Men and Measures of Half a Century, Secretary McCulloch commented on Johnson’s presidency in the Treasury saying: